minjuns/MicronocEmulator/README.md

 # MicronocEmulator
 MicroNOC Emulator

 Due to use of worker (thread), index.html must be loaded from server.
+Local simple server can be used for this.

 > npm install -g webserver.local